-Central Bank of UAE published final Capital Adequacy Standards and Guidance along with Notice 4980/2020 on 12th November 2020.
+The requirements of the Central Bank of the UAE act as the framework for the implementation of the Basel III Accord in the UAE.
+Central Bank of UAE published Capital Adequacy Standards and Guidance along with Notice 4980/2020 on 12th November 2020.
 This included revised Standards and Guidance with respect to Pillar 3 - Market Disclosures.
 Further to this, the Central Bank of UAE provided explanatory notes and disclosure templates for Pillar 3 on 30th November 2021 as part of Notice 5508/2021.
-The Standards prescribed the effective date of these disclosures to be 31st December 2021 and quarterly thereon.

-This document presents the Pillar 3 disclosures of MCB Bank Limited - UAE Branch ("the Bank") as at 31 December 2022.
+This document presents the Pillar 3 disclosures of MCB Bank Limited - UAE Branch ("the Bank") as at 31 December 2023.
 The purpose of Pillar 3 disclosures is to allow market participants to assess key pieces of information on the firm's capital, risk exposures and risk assessment process.

-The Pillar 3 disclosures are to be read in conjunction with the Audited Financial Statements for the year ended 31 December 2022.
+The Pillar 3 disclosures are to be read in conjunction with the Audited Financial Statements for the year ended 31 December 2023 published on bank's website.

-2.1 Regulatory Framework
+3.1 Regulatory Framework